Aleksander-Jarema/CurrencyExchangeRateCalculator/README.md

 ## 📦 Requirements

 - Python 3.8 or higher
-- (Optional) External libraries, for example:
+- External libraries, for example:
   - `requests`
   - `json`